Dallas Alimony Attorneys

 In Texas, a former spouse will be eligible for spousal support when it is determined by the court that they lack sufficient property or the financial means to meet minimum reasonable needs.

-A number of factors will be considered when determining spousal support, including:
+Some factors will be considered when determining spousal support, including:

-• Each spouse's financial circumstances, including debts and assets
+- Each spouse's financial circumstances, including debts and assets

-• The education and employment skills of each spouse and the time needed to acquire education or training to earn a sufficient income
+- The education and employment skills of each spouse, and the time needed to acquire education or training to earn a sufficient income

-• The length of the marriage
+- The length of the marriage

-• Age, employment history, earning abilities, and physical or emotional conditions of each spouse
+- Age, employment history, earning abilities, and physical or emotional conditions of each spouse

-• Marital misconduct, including issues of domestic violence
+- Marital misconduct, including issues of domestic violence

-• Contributions of spouses as homemakers
+- Contributions of spouses as homemakers

-• Issues involving children, including child custody
+- Issues involving children, including child custody

 Each party will have the opportunity to present evidence that supports their case and their interests in securing or limiting spousal support.
 Having an attorney by your side is essential to preparing your case and maintaining the best possible chances of obtaining the order you need.

 The duration of any spousal support order will also be influenced by similar considerations, particularly the length of marriage.
-The amount of time is takes for a spouse to become financially independent will also play an important role.
+The amount of time it takes for a spouse to become financially independent will also play an important role.

 Types of Spousal Support in Texas